dlokas159/Lokas-Daniel-Portfolio/networking-assignments/Types-of-Networks-and Connections-and-Devices.md

 lab environments?
 • Which mode do you think is best for classroom use, and why?

-When switching between Shared and Bridged mode, my internal IP changed, but my external IP stayed the same.
-This showed me how local and public networks work together through routers and IP translation.
-I learned that IT professionals use different network setups for safety, testing, or direct access.
+When switching between Shared and Bridged mode, the internal IP changed, but the external IP stayed the same.
+This showed how local and public networks work together through routers and IP translation.
+IT professionals use different network setups for safety, testing, or direct access.
 For classroom use, Shared (NAT) mode is better because it’s safer and easier to manage.
-This activity helped me understand how devices connect to each other and the internet.
+This activity taught how devices connect to each other and the internet.